Digitaler-Impfnachweis/certification-apis/Implementation.md

 Valid values for regular vaccinations are limited to

-* for the vaccines by BioNTech/Pfizer, Moderna, AstraZeneca and in future Novavax:
+* for the vaccines by BioNTech/Pfizer, Moderna, AstraZeneca and Novavax:
     * `sd` must always be `2`
     * `dn` can either be `1` for the first dose or `2` for the second dose
 * for the vaccine by Johnson and Johnson: